SJWScience/PL_RNAseq/ramblings.md

 add in an option to be verbose about the QC data and output a QC log file for the user to check. - from the summary.txt of each fastqc output zip files.
 Add in pre- and post- trimming QC??? not sure yet.

+Things to add

+option to add GO file in (currently hardcoded load) option to add custom gene id lists for enrichment analysis (currently non-existant) option to add species code for kegg analysis (currently hardcoded) option to add species to id multimapping (currently hardcoded)

+outputing plots in a better/bigger way

 # 7th April 2021